quartercastle/vector/README.md

 ### Tackling verbosity
-Another goal of this experiment is to minimize the verbosity around using the package, this can be acheived by using type aliasing.
+Another goal of this experiment is to minimize the verbosity around using the package, this can be achieved by using type aliasing.
 In this way you can omit the package identifier and give the `Vector` a shorter name like `vec` or something else, it is up to you.
 ```go